House of Habsburg: Archdukes

-Through the forged document called privilegium maius (1358/59), Duke Rudolf IV (1339–1365) introduced the title of Archduke to place the Habsburgs on a par with the Prince-electors of the Empire, since Emperor Charles IV had omitted to give them the electoral dignity in his Golden Bull of 1356.
+Through the forged document called privilegium maius (1358/59), Rudolf IV, Duke of Austria (1339–1365) introduced the title of Archduke to place the Habsburgs on a par with the Prince-electors of the Empire, since Emperor Charles IV had omitted to give them the electoral dignity in his Golden Bull of 1356.
 Charles, however, refused to recognize the title, as did his immediate successors.

 Duke Ernest the Iron and his descendants unilaterally assumed the title "archduke".
-That title was only officially recognized in 1453 by Emperor Frederick III, himself a Habsburg.
+That title was only officially recognized in 1453 by Emperor Frederick III, the ruler of Austria himself.
 Frederick himself used just "Duke of Austria", never Archduke, until his death in 1493.
 The title was first granted to Frederick's younger brother, Albert VI of Austria (died 1463), who used it at least from 1458.
 In 1477, Frederick granted the title archduke to his first cousin Sigismund of Austria, ruler of Further Austria.
-Frederick's son and heir, the future Emperor Maximilian I, apparently only started to use the title after the death of his wife Mary of Burgundy in 1482, as Archduke never appears in documents issued jointly by Maximilian and Mary as rulers in the Low Countries (where Maximilian is still titled "Duke of Austria").
+Frederick's son and heir, the future Maximilian I, Holy Roman Emperor, apparently only started to use the title after the death of his wife Mary of Burgundy in 1482, as Archduke never appears in documents issued jointly by Maximilian and Mary as rulers in the Low Countries (where Maximilian is still titled "Duke of Austria").
 The title appears first in documents issued under the joint rule of Maximilian and Philip (his under-age son) in the Low Countries.

-Archduke was initially borne by those dynasts who ruled a Habsburg territory, i.e., only by males and their consorts, appanages being commonly distributed to cadets.
+Archduke was initially borne by those dynasts who ruled a Habsburg territory, i.e., only by males and their consorts, appanages being commonly distributed to Cadets.
 These "junior" archdukes did not thereby become independent hereditary rulers, since all territories remained vested in the Austrian crown.
 Occasionally a territory might be combined with a separate gubernatorial mandate ruled by an archducal cadet.
 From the 16th century onward, archduke and its female form, archduchess, came to be used by all the members of the House of Habsburg (e.g., Queen Marie Antoinette of France was born Archduchess Maria Antonia of Austria).